 Nursery does not guarantee Reception.
 Nursery is a genuine part of the school offer, but families must still apply for Reception through the normal process and meet the same oversubscription rules as everyone else.

-Saint Vincent de Paul Catholic Primary School combines a clearly articulated Catholic ethos with strong primary outcomes, particularly at Key Stage 2.
+Saint Vincent de Paul Catholic Primary School combines a clearly articulated Catholic ethos with solid primary outcomes, particularly at Key Stage 2.
 The culture is framed around respect, pupil voice, and service, and practical wraparound options are clearly set out for working families.
-Best suited to families who want a faith-shaped primary experience, are comfortable engaging with supplementary admissions evidence where relevant, and value above-average attainment alongside structured pastoral routines.
+Best suited to families who want a faith-shaped primary experience, are comfortable engaging with supplementary admissions evidence where relevant, and value secure attainment alongside structured pastoral routines.

 The school does not operate a single simple catchment in the way some community primaries do.
 Admissions are allocated using oversubscription categories, and where applicants are tied within a category, straight-line distance is used as the tie-break.